SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Now that you know how to create objects using the API, let's explore how to use those objects in a browser test.

 This example test uses ``Suite Setup`` to call the ``Open test browser`` keyword.
-When the browser opens, the test case takes a screenshot, which is important for debugging failures.
+When the browser opens, the test case takes a screenshot, which can be a useful tool when trying to debug your tests (though it should only be used when necessary since screenshots can take up a lot of disk space).
 Suite Teardown then calls the ``Delete records and close browser`` keyword to complete the test.
 These simple yet foundational steps are essential to effective browser testing with Robot.

 .. code-block:: robotframework